 Do you want a screen, but a versatile size?

-That means you get the same video calling functionality as well as the ability to bring up recipes, music lyrics and show the latest news or sport headlines.
+That means you get the same video calling functionality as well as the ability to bring up recipes, song lyrics and show the latest news or sport headlines.

 The smaller size means it'll feel as comfortable on your kitchen top as it will on your bedside table and for those worried about privacy there's even a physical slider that obstructs the camera.